What Do Private Cook Do?

 - Plan and prepare food for parties, holiday meals, luncheons, special functions, and other social events.

-When polled, Private Cooks say the following skills are most frequently used in their jobs:
+Private Cooks state the following job skills are important in their day-to-day work.

 Service Orientation: Actively looking for ways to help people.